Top 5 Myths about Career Education in High School

 The Department of Labor lists occupations that, through training or an associate degree program, offer median annual salaries ranging from $40,000 to $77,000.

-STEM (science, technology, engineering, and math) education plays a large role in career planning and is actually the road to a high-paying career.
-According to The Cheat Sheet (a content partner of USA Today), the best-paying degrees for graduates earning a bachelor’s degree in 2015 were in engineering (average starting salary of $62,998) and computer science ($61,287), with healthcare ($50,839) not far behind.
+STEM (science, technology, engineering, and math) education plays a large role in career planning and can be a path to a high-paying career.
+According to a study by Bankrate.com, the top five best-paying degrees for graduates earning a bachelor’s degree in 2018 were all in STEM fields, with an actuarial science major topping the list.

 “K12 gives students a chance to experience all facets of STEM like never before,” Keeney says.
 “That’s important because that can lead directly to some of today’s best job opportunities.
 But many of those opportunities require even entry-level employees to understand technology and apply science and mathematics.
 Everything from composing music to taking retail inventory employs those elements.”